emory-cs-infovis-master/scrollytelling/README.md

 </ul>
 ```

 One of the first steps in designing a scrollytelling experience is to decide exactly how you want to display the experience to your user.
 In our case we want to decide which aspects of the poem you want to highlight to draw the users attention.
 This can be done on multiple levels of granularity, from whole verses, to selections of lines all the way down to individual words.
 We will define each step of this process as a _keyframe_.
-In each keyframe we will want to either update the text that is the focus, or update the associated visualisation, or (oftentimes) do both at the same time.
+A keyframe will capture either an update to the text that is the focus, or update the associated visualisation, or (oftentimes) do both at the same time.

 In the first part of this tutorial we are just going to focus on updating the highlighted text.
 In our example I would like to first highlight the whole of verse one, then the whole of verse two.
 After this I would like to step through each line of verses 3 and 4 in turn.